The 2025 application review process

 • Engage with your inspector during the process – if they request additional information try to provide it quickly.

-• Be ready to arrange telephone and video calls, inspectors will be trying to avoid situations in which they have no other option other than to recommend an application is refused.
+• Be ready to arrange telephone and video calls.
+Inspectors will be trying to avoid situations in which they have no other option other than to recommend an application is refused.
 Making yourself available can really help.

 The aim of the Activity Centres (Young Persons’ Safety) Act 1995 was to provide a level of safety assurance so that young people can continue to have opportunities to experience exciting and stimulating activities outdoors.